 If your attempts at communicating with your spouse leave you frustrated, angry, and feeling even more distant, you’re not alone.
-In our recent marriage survey, 70% of the hundreds of couples who responded said they wanted better communication in their marriage.
-But there is an almost magic key to solving communication problems that can change everything.
+In our marriage survey, 70% of the hundreds of couples who responded said they wanted better communication in their marriage.
+But there’s an almost magical key to solving communication problems that can change everything.

 Healthy communication doesn’t happen by accident.
 It’s a skill you learn.
 Think of how your communication normally happens.
 You try to express something important to your spouse.
 They react defensively and give a prickly response.
 Your already-stirred-up emotions get even hotter and your response back makes them even more defensive.
 The fight is on.